OTS 38 Revolver: Stechkin’s Suppressed Wheelgun

 Well, not actually, no. Such a beast exists.

 It’s called the OTs-38 Stechkin revolver, and it fires from the bottom cylinder like a Chiappa Rhino in order to provide a much lower bore axis.
 This allows the revolver to transfer the recoil into the center of the shooter’s hand, more in line with the muscles of the shooter’s forearm.
-It has an integral laser sight where the barrel would normally appear on a revolver, and as we mentioned in the introductory sentence, it has a safety that blocks the hammer when cocked in order to deliver a single action first shot.
+It has an integral laser sight where the barrel would normally appear on a revolver.
+As we mentioned above, it has a safety that blocks the hammer when cocked in order to deliver a single action first shot.

-The revolver was designed by Igor Yakovlevich Stechkin, who was one of the most creative arms designers in history.
-He was essentially the Q of KGB and GRU, designing machine pistols that actually look like pistols as well as cigarette lighter derringers and of course the OTS-38 that bears his name.
+This unusual silenced revolver was designed by Igor Yakovlevich Stechkin, who was one of the most creative arms designers in history.
+He was essentially the Q of KGB and GRU, designing machine pistols that actually look like pistols as well as cigarette lighter derringers and, of course, the OTS-38 that bears his name.

 The other thing you might be thinking right now is, “That sounds cool, but you said snub-nosed.
 I’ve read enough of your shit over the years about silencers and revolvers to know it can only be done on a Nagant Revolver where the cylinder provides a seal with the barrel to prevent gas leakage around the cylinder.
 So this is a threaded-barrel Nagant-type revolver, right?”